 - Taster session for teachers.

-Inspired by the visit from a beekeeper, teachers can then attend a taster session in September delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
-Teachers will be signposted to the bee-keeping training required to keep a colony at school and understand how the school site needs to be prepared to accommodate a colony.
-The session will include information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.
+In September, teachers who had been inspired by the visit from a beekeeper, attended a taster session delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
+Teachers were signposted to the bee-keeping training required to keep a colony at school and understand how the school site needs to be prepared to accommodate a colony.
+The session included information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.

 - Apply for a honey bee grant.